dermoritz/imageservice/README.md

 ### additional features

-* <filter string>/sort .. returns files matching the filter in order (sorted by path)
+* &lt;filter string&gt;/sort .. returns files matching the filter in order (sorted by path)
-* .../auto/<seconds> .. you can add this at the end of every request to get a slide show (your browser is redirected to the same url)
+* .../auto/&lt;seconds&gt; .. you can add this at the end of every request to get a slide show (your browser is redirected to the same url)

 example: `localhost/20151225/sort/auto/10` will give a slide show of all files that contain `20151225` in order.